Five Tips & Examples For Consultative Selling

 All customers love to hear good, impactful success stories, especially those that are related to their desired future state.
 It’s the job of the sales professional to understand all of the success stories their company has to offer.
 More importantly, when the sales person is engaged in a conversation with a prospect it is their job to recognize which success story should be shared with the client based on their knowledge of that prospects “current state” and “desired future state.”
 Lastly, an impactful success story should detail the specific challenge(s) the client faced, the solution your company offered and the business benefits (quantitative preferred) the client achieved as a result from your solution.

 Again, these are just a few examples of consultative selling.
-There are certainly numerous others but hopefully this can provide a few new “tools” for your tool box.
+There are certainly numerous others but these are the most critical skills to serve as the foundation.